-TV receiver looks pretty much as a common DVD or VCR player.
+TV receiver looks pretty much as a common DVD player.
 It is

 this small box that determines how versatile your use of available

 programming can be.
 With advancing technology, more new features are

 being added to top-of-the-line receivers.
 They make your TV set not

 just a programming source, but a cool, nifty toy as well.

 discounted, as a part of promotions extended to new satellite TV

 customers, but can also be bought through regular retail channels.
 Other

 than Dish Network receiver brands can be compatible with Dish Network systems, which